 As we had seen above (slide 8.6), superoxide can combine with NO to form peroxynitrite.
 Accordingly, in order to render the NO released by linsidomine available for the activation of guanylate cyclase, superoxide must be scavenged.
 This is illustrated in the experiment in the right panel, which shows that appreciable amounts of cGMP are formed downstream of linsidomine decay only in the presence of scavenging agents such as superoxide dismutase (SOD) or glutathione (GSH).
 Figure prepared from original data in .

 The activity of iNOS in inflammation is potentially destructive and contributes to tissue damage in rheumatism and other autoimmune diseases; therefore, inhibiting iNOS is potentially useful.
 To make this work, it is important to avoid inhibition of eNOS and nNOS.
 While most available NOS inhibitors, such as l-N-nitroarginine-methyl ester (l-NAME) inhibit all NOS isoforms, some are selective for iNOS.
 One such drug the experimental inhibitor GW274150.

 In the experiment on the right, the effectiveness of GW274150 was studied in a mouse model of inflammation.
 Collagen-induced arthritis can be provoked in mice by injecting their paws with bovine collagen type II, to which the mice then mount an immune reaction that leads to swelling and inflammation.

-After injection on day 0, the mice take three weeks to produce antibodies and develop inflammation.
-The intensity of this inflammation can be measured by the degree of paw swelling.
+After injection on day 0, the mice take three weeks to produce antibodies and then develop inflammation.
+The intensity of this inflammation can be measured by the extent of paw swelling.
 Genetic knock-out of iNOS and the experimental drug are equally effective in mitigating inflammation.
 Figure prepared from original data in .